Sew an Apron With This Free Pattern!

 Free Patterns for Aprons and Quilts

 I love sewing and quilting with beautiful fabrics, so its fun to design projects for Quilting Treasure’s website with some of their newest fabrics.
-I have finished several quilt and sewing designs for free download from their website and wanted to share them with you.
-Using the red, white and blue fabrics from Studio 8′s collection Monaco, these aprons can be made in a blue or red color combination.
+I have finished several quilt and sewing designs for Quilting Treasures that can be downloaded free from their website and wanted to share them with you.
+Using the red, white and blue fabrics from Studio 8’s collection Monaco, these aprons can be made in a blue or red color combination.
 The aprons are sassy with two layers for the skirt to include a little overskirt.
 The top band of the bodice is ruched for extra detail.

 Aprons in red or blue colors